 The Barbarians name was selected as this is a globally recognized name in the rugby community that represents teams created from two or more existing organizations.

-The Barbarians logo contains two symbols: the gear, a callback to Milwaukee's rich manufacturing history, and a barbarian-style hammer.
+The Barbarians logo contains two symbols: the gear, a callback to Milwaukee's rich manufacturing history as showcased on the city's flag, and a barbarian-style hammer.
 The official color of the logo is cornfield blue (HEX #5381ac, PMS 646).
 The logo is used as the primary brand mark for the Milwaukee Barbarians as it can easily be recognized from a distance and clearly reproduced at any size.

 In addition to the logo, the Barbarians also have an official crest.
 The crest contains a number of elements: